 Timing of Settlement Discussions

-As far as timing is concerned, usually, a plaintiff must put in a certain amount of work before the defendant is willing to have a serious discussion.
+As far as when to discuss settlement, usually, a plaintiff must put in a certain amount of work before the defendant is willing to have a serious discussion.
 Most cases don’t settle simply because the plaintiff sent a demand letter or even filed a complaint; the most common time for discussions to begin is after the discovery phase when the parties have a more comprehensive idea of what the evidence will show at trial and the strengths and weaknesses of their respective positions.
 Some cases do not settle until the eve of trial.
 When you are suing an entity that litigates frequently (or has an insurance company that does), you may be able to find out what their usual practice is.
 For example, the insurance company on a slip and fall case may settle early, while a medical malpractice insurer is likely to make you go to trial.

 What to say in Settlement Discussions

 A typical settlement conversation is conducted amicably, with a minimum of adversarial rhetoric.
 “You know your client has some exposure on this.
 If I win, damages are likely to be $xxxx.
 My client would be willing to take $xxx now”.
 Without the tone becoming negative, you can describe what you think are the highlights of your case: the defendant sent your client an ill-advised email acknowledging responsibility for a problem, or your client will be much more sympathetic to a Brooklyn jury than the defendant.
 Don’t be offended or shaken when opposing counsel replies similarly, that she thinks your case is a loser because your client behaved recklessly, made his own ill-considered statement about getting rich from the lawsuit, etc. She is doing her job.
 If you believe there are weaknesses in your case, part of the game may be sounding more confident in conversations than you feel.
 In other situations, a good tactic may be to acknowledge a weakness while explaining how you will work around it.
 You may be showing your tactical hand here, but sometimes what you are describing is an approach the other side has already predicted, so you are just illustrating your own expertise.
 Sometimes an exchange of evidence may take place during discussions, and, less often, an exchange of case law supporting your position.
-As a general rule, anything you can think of which will keep the conversation going and overcome obstacles, is worth considering.
+As a general rule, anything you can think of which will keep the conversation going and overcome obstacles is worth considering.

 How much to ask for

 Settlement in your litigation usually begins with the plaintiff making a demand, based on your realistic view of the damages (which may be less than the sum you asked for in the complaint), discounted by some amount as a sign of good faith.
 A logical explanation for the discount is helpful but not required (“if we settle this week we will agree to forego the interest”).
-Since the defendant’s offer will be much lower, you want to discount your initial demand only by an amount which still gives you room to move.
+Since the defendant’s offer will be much lower, you want to discount your initial demand only by an amount that still gives you room to move.

 There is a large client relations component involved.
 You should be patient with your own client and take the needed time.
 Clients tend to be angry at the other side, and can easily feel as if their own lawyer is overly eager for them to take a relatively modest amount to avoid doing more work on the case.
-If you don’t take the time to check in with the client frequently, to talk through all concerns, and to get the client’s repeated endorsement of the numbers under discussion, you may wind up getting a great deal for a client who thinks its a bad one.
+If you don’t take the time to check in with the client frequently, to talk through all concerns, and to get the client’s repeated endorsement of the numbers under discussion, you may wind up getting a great deal for a client who thinks it’s a bad one.